captainys/FM/7/util/RS232CDiskBIOS/readme_e.txt

 IL

 on the server prompt.
 FM-7 will restart and boot from the disk image you specify in the server command line.

+(Usage #2)
+If you don't want to touch the server, you can do the following program instead.

+10 OPEN"O",#1,"COM0:(F8N1)
+20 OPEN"I",#2,"COM0:(F8N1)
+30 PRINT #1,"REQ0";
+40 LINE INPUT #2,A$
+50 CLOSE
+60 EXEC VARPTR(A$)

+The program gets a bit longer, but for example, if you put your FM-7 on display, and want to keep the server locked, this would work.

 If your FM-7 series hardware is FM77AV20/40 or newer, you first need to enable RS232C before the above steps.
 Start your unit, and type the following.